opyate/welcome-to-the-body-shop/README.md

 I used to use Giter8 for starting new projects, but don't have it handy right now.
 And SBT still doesn't have a `new project` command (!)

 Already 8 minutes spent, and all I've done is set up the project.
 This isn't going to go well.

+# 06h16

+Oh, dear.
+17 minutes for the first cart.
+That's because SBT took its sweet time downloading the doctest thing.
+(I like tests small, which means they can fit nicely in the Javadoc)

+Here's a nice quote: “I think it’s extraordinarily important that we in computer science keep fun in computing” - Alan J. Perlis